 Will our marriage in Minneapolis be recognized outside of Minnesota?

-11 other states that have legalized same-sex marriage.
+17 other states have legalized same-sex marriage.
 California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming, and Washington D.C. will all legally recognize your marriage performed in other states as a civil union.
 Other states will vary.

 Are there any differences in the marriage process between same-sex and opposite-sex couples?